 A template is a configuration file which defines the machine image you want to build.
-The format of this file is simple JSON.
+The format of this file is either JSON or YAML.
 Note that the template can be saved locally or stored on a server, in which case hammr will access it via a URL.
 For security reasons we recommend that you save your UForge credentials in a seperate credentials file, saved at the same location as your template.